This post may contain affiliate links so I earn a commission. Please read my disclosure for more info.

 This is a tricky question.
-It is true that lentils are considered to be a protein rich food.
+Lentils are indeed considered to be a protein-rich food.
 However, lentils are also thought of as a carb because they are high in carbohydrates.

 Many people on the internet have been asking this question and some of them have provided an answer.

-The answer is yes and no. Lentils are a healthy food and they can contribute to a healthy diet, but they should not be eaten everyday as they contain oligosaccharides which may trigger digestive issues.
+The answer is yes and no. Lentils are healthy food and they can contribute to a healthy diet, but they should not be eaten every day as they contain oligosaccharides which may trigger digestive issues.

 Lentils were one of the first legumes to be cultivated in Ancient Mesopotamia about 10,000 years ago.

 They were also one of the favorites of Egyptian pharaohs as we know from hieroglyphs that lentils were part of food offerings to deities.